 Size: The collection of manuscripts by Andries Schoemaker in the KB consists of more than 60 volumes.

 Access: Schoemaker's complete topographical works have been made accessible on CD-rom (in colour) and on microfiche (in black and white) by MMF Publications at Lisse.
-The colour images are now available through the website of the Memory of the Netherlands.
+The colour images are now available on the website of the Memory of the Netherlands.
 The microfiches may be viewed in the Micro Reader Room.
 The manuscripts themselves can be consulted in the Special Collections Reading Room.

 More information: Ad Leerintveld 070-3140320.